 (I) "Official record" means the transcript, which is the written or electronically stored record of court proceedings as prepared by a court reporter, digital court reporter, transcriptionist, or other qualified person as set forth herein and which is filed with the Clerk of the Court.
-The official record does not include CDs, DVDs, tapes, or any other electronic record of a judicial proceeding.
+The official record does not include CDs, DVDs, tapes, or any other electronic record of a judicial proceeding nor does it include any transcript of a judicial proceeding produced by a party or entity not authorized by this Administrative Order.

-(J) "Transcriptionist" means a court reporter, digital court reporter, or other qualified individual as set forth herein who prepares a written transcript from an electronic recording.
+(J) Transcriptionist" means a court reporter, digital court reporter, or other qualified individual as set forth herein who prepares a written transcript from an electronic recording.

 II.
 Hybrid Model of Court Reporting.
-The Seventeenth Judicial Circuit has implemented a hybrid model of court reporting, combining the use of stenographic equipment by contractors, and electronic digital recording by contractors and full-time court employees.
+The Seventeenth Judicial Circuit has implemented a hybrid model of court reporting, combining the use of stenographic equipment by contractors, and electronic digital recording by contractors and fulltime court employees and subsequent transcription by approved transcriptionists and/or court employees.